wiseman-timelord/Rpg-Gradio-Gguf/README.md

 - Note: Readme here is mixed content with upcoming GPU version not yet present.

 ### Description
 Its a lightweight Chatbot native to Linux, that uses Gguf models to simulate conversations with contextual awareness in a Gradio interface in your Web-Browser.
-The idea is its a framework able to be customised to adapt the model interference to any task or purpose, for example, personal manager, email responder, etc. Still being created, tba.
+The idea is its a framework able to be customised to adapt the model interference to any task or purpose, for example, personal manager, email responder, etc.

-### Note
-- It has been discovered that v1.00 has fatal flaw of `It does not dynamically display the user/AI name.`, other than that it works, and this will be fixed for the next update (CUDA on Unified Memory).

 ### FEATURES
 - Gguf Models: Using, Gguf-Parser and accompanying json files; auto-configuration of model parameters.